-Richard Rohr, a teacher and writer on spirituality who is always worth reading, says that most people in our society, including most people in most churches, have a rather sullen, passive-aggressive relationship with God.
-Passive-aggressive behaviour is what we do when we see someone as disapproving and unreasonable but, because of their relationship to us or the position they occupy, we have to make out that we are happy with the relationship, either for appearances sake, or because we don’t feel we can risk upsetting the other and sparking an open conflict.
+Richard Rohr, a Franciscan teacher and writer on spirituality who is always worth reading, says that most people in our society, including most people in most churches, have a rather sullen, passive-aggressive relationship with God.
+Passive-aggressive behaviour is what we do when we see someone as disapproving and unreasonable but, because of their relationship to us or the position they occupy, we have to pretend to be happy with the relationship, either for appearances sake, or because we don’t feel we can risk upsetting the other and sparking an open conflict.

 Even in more equal committed relationships, many couples fall into passive-aggressive ways of relating when they live with the resentment of believing that they can never please each other or make each other happy, but they can’t be seen to be openly hostile to one another.
 We feel aggro, but we hide it under a cover of passivity.
 To express it or try to deal with it would take too much energy or involve risking things we don’t feel able to risk losing.

 And if Richard Rohr is right, that’s how most of us relate to God.
 We secretly, perhaps even unconsciously, think that God is harsh and unreasonable, that God sets impossible standards and withholds any real expression of love because we can’t attain them, that God is unfairly keeping score with a scale we can barely even get onto.
 It paralyses us and fills us with resentment, but since God is God, we have to pretend, perhaps even to ourselves, to think God is wonderful and go on saying nice things about how loving and generous God is.